Employee Matching Gift Programs a No-Brainer for Nonprofits

 While posts on matching gifts may not be as breathtaking as an image showing off all the great work your nonprofit does, there's still hope.
 Show what that additional funding could have.

-The key is to draw attention and demonstrate the impact that employee giving programs can have on your mission.
+The key is to draw attention and show the impact that employee giving programs can have on your mission.

-Social media can reach digitally savvy donors.
+Social media can reach digitally savvy donors who might never visit your website or read your newsletter.
 Moreover, social media is an easy and cheap way to speak to donors.
 So schedule monthly matching gift posts today.

 3. Use Your Content